flow-hydraulics/flow-wallet-api/README.md

 # Flow Wallet API Demo (Node.js + express)

+> :warning: This demo is a work in progress.

 This is a demonstration of a RESTful API that implements a simple custodial wallet service for the Flow blockchain.